alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part4.md

 az role assignment list --assignee <user-object-id> --scope /subscriptions/<subscription-id>/resourceGroups/myResourceGroup/providers/Microsoft.KeyVault/vaults/<key-vault-name> --output table
 ```

-- This command lists the role assignments for the specified user and scope, allowing you to verify that the Key Vault Crypto Officer, thw Key Vault Secrets Officer and the Key Vault Certificates Officer roles have now been assigned.
+- This command lists the role assignments for the specified user and scope, allowing you to verify that the Key Vault Crypto Officer, the Key Vault Secrets Officer and the Key Vault Certificates Officer roles have now been assigned.

-#### 3. Create and Retrieve Secrets
+#### Create and Retrieve Secrets

 ##### Create a policy.json file

 ```json
 {